Meet The Nuclear-Powered Self-Driving Drone NASA Is Sending To A Moon Of Saturn

 Dragonfly will launch from Earth in 2026 and arrive on Titan in 2034.
 After it enters the atmosphere, it will literally drop from the back of the capsule that brought it and fly down to a set of sandy dunes on the surface.
 From there, it will make a series of "hops" over two years, sampling the ground and sending back data and photos.

 Adams is confident Dragonfly will be able to safely buzz across Titan's terrain.
 Because it can take nearly an hour-and-a-half for a signal to reach Titan from Earth, it will have to fly autonomously.
-But, he says, there's not a lot to run in to: "We make the joke if we hit a tree, then we win because we found a tree on Titan," he says.
+But, he says, there's not a lot to run into: "We make the joke if we hit a tree, then we win because we found a tree on Titan," he says.

-Adams plans on leveraging a lot of technology from the recent drone revolution here on Earth.
-Radars, motors and software can all be used, or relatively easily adapted for Dragonfly.
+Adams plans to leverage a lot of technology from the recent drone revolution here on Earth.
+Radars, motors and software can all be used, or relatively easily adapted, for Dragonfly.

-There is one thing he can't bring however: "We don't actually have a map, there's no GPS, there's no magnetic field even to orient yourself," he says.
+There is one thing he can't bring, however: "We don't actually have a map.
+There's no GPS; there's no magnetic field even to orient yourself," he says.
 He says the drone will navigate by continuously photographing the landscape, creating its own "map" as it goes.

 For now, the Dragonfly team is still working with drones here on Earth to figure out how to build systems and software the probe will eventually need.
 But Turtle says they have time before the 2026 launch.
 "There's a lot to do between now and then," says Turtle.
 But she adds, it's all very doable.